ADD A SNORKEL SPOT

 Facilities in Hardwicke Bay

-The small town of Hardwicke Bay has a Caravan Park, general store and public toilets.
+The small town of Hardwicke Bayonly has public toilets.
 Boats can be launched by 4wd or tractor from the beach.

 Toilets